 At the time of writing, Gluten-Free Oreos are unfortunately not available to buy in the UK.
 However, Gluten-Free Oreos do exist and are available to buy in the USA.

 These biscuits are made using oat flour rather than wheat flour, and are also accidentally vegan.

 Hopefully, these free-from treats will find their way into our supermarket shelves very soon!

 Does the fact they contain palm oil still mean that Oreos are vegan?

 Palm oil is always a complex subject when it comes to deciding whether or not to buy a product.
 In fact, it’s a topic that often divides vegans in their buying habits.

 Whilst Oreos do contain palm oil, it is stated on the manufacturer’s website that the palm oil used is sourced responsibly and ensures procedures are in place to minimise deforestation.

 Despite this, some vegans choose to boycott products that contain palm oil due to the environmental impact of palm plantations.

-However, palm oil in itself is completely vegan, as the oil is derived from palm plants.
+However, palm oil is vegan as the oil is derived from palm plants.
 Furthermore, its production does not need to involve the abuse or misuse of animals.

 Ultimately, it’s up to you to decide whether Oreos are a part of your regular vegan snacking schedule.